Long-range order in discrete spin systems: Quantitative results

 In this section, we formulate our main results, which are quantitative versions of the results presented in \cref{sec:non-quantitative results}.
 Long-range order will be seen to emerge under a quantitative condition involving the dimension $d$ and the parameters of the spin system, i.e., the finite spin space $\SS$, single-site activities $(\lambda_i)_{i \in \SS}$ and pair interactions $(\lambda_{i,j})_{i,j \in \SS}$.
 The relevant information is summarized by four parameters $\rho_{\text{pat}}^{\text{bulk}}, \rho_{\text{pat}}^{\text{bdry}}, \rho_{\text{int}}\in[0,1)$ and $\rho_{\text{act}}\ge 1$, which will be defined in \cref{sec:the four parameters} below.
 Using these and defining

 our quantitative condition is that

 where $C>0$ is a universal constant.
-For homomorphism models, those models in which all pair interactions are zero or one, the parameter $\rho_{\text{int}}$ is zero and the condition takes the simpler form
+For homomorphism models, those models in which all pair interactions are zero or one, the parameter $\rho_{\text{int}}$ is zero (so that $- \log \rho_{\text{int}}=+\infty$) and the condition takes the simpler form

 These conditions are relatively simple to check and apply well in the examples that we consider.

 Each of the four parameters deals with a potential obstruction to the system ordering according to its dominant patterns.
 Roughly speaking, $\rho_{\text{pat}}^{\text{bulk}}$ quantifies the entropic favorability of dominant patterns over other patterns, $\rho_{\text{pat}}^{\text{bdry}}$ quantifies the entropic loss incurred on the boundaries of ordered regions, $\rho_{\text{int}}$ measures the energetic cost of non-maximal pair interactions, so that $-\log \rho_{\text{int}}$ plays the role of an ``inverse-temperature'', and $\rho_{\text{act}}$ accounts for the possibility that very high single-site activites overcome the energetic cost of non-maximal pair interactions.
 Our analysis proves that once these are controlled, by verifying condition~\eqref{eq:parameter-inequalities-simple}, no other obstruction arises and long-range order indeed emerges.